microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

-> **This lab is incomplete and in active development.
-It is not ready for use at this time.**

-# Lab 1: Create a SaaS Offer in Partner Center
+# Lab 1: Creating a SaaS Offer in Partner Center

 In this lab you will use your Partner Center account to create a **test** SaaS offer with a single plan.
 This offer will be used for development and testing purposes.